I’ve detailed my issues with anxiety over the years on this blog.

 Vegetable oil isn’t the only food that causes anxiety.
 Sugar is just as bad for inflammation.
 Sugar, particularly fructose spikes insulin, which causes the release of inflammatory cytokines.
 From Psychology Today,

 Not only that, but it feeds the harmful bacteria in the gut, causing them to proliferate and overgrow.
 A proper balance of gut bacteria is necessary for a balanced mood (and a healthy gut, and regularity, and immune system, and focus, and…you get my point?).

 A recent study at UCLA demonstrated that yogurt intake could positively affect brain function, feelings of anxiety in particular.
 According to the researchers,

 “Four-week intake of an FMPP [fermented milk product with probiotic] by healthy women affected activity of brain regions that control central processing of emotion and sensation.”

 “Such findings offer the tantalizing possibility of using beneficial, or probiotic, bacteria to treat mood and anxiety disorders—either by administering beneficial microbes themselves or by developing drugs that mimic their metabolic functions.
 The new research also hints at new ways of managing chronic gastrointestinal (GI) disorders that are commonly accompanied by anxiety and depression, and that also appear[s] to involve abnormal gut microbiota.”
 Source

 How interesting is that?!

-A lot of people don’t know that serotonin is actually made in the gut.
 If you’re eating foods that disrupt gut function, that will lead to anxiety, depression and other mood disorders.
 If you suffer from any of these, it may be worth eliminating them for at least 30 days to see if your mood improves.
-And because these foods are not necessary in any diet and harmful to so many other aspects of the body, you may find you’d like to keep them out of your diet forever.
+And because these foods are not necessary for any diet and harmful to so many other aspects of the body, you may find you’d like to keep them out of your diet forever.